GoogleCloudPlatform/DataflowTemplates/v1/README_GCS_Text_to_Datastore.md

 * **javascriptTextTransformGcsPath** (JavaScript UDF path in Cloud Storage): The Cloud Storage path pattern for the JavaScript code containing your user-defined functions.
 * **javascriptTextTransformFunctionName** (JavaScript UDF name): The name of the function to call from your JavaScript file.
 Use only letters, digits, and underscores.
 (Example: transform_udf1).
-* **javascriptTextTransformReloadIntervalMinutes** (JavaScript UDF auto-reload interval (minutes)): Define the interval that workers may check for JavaScript UDF changes to reload the files.
-Defaults to: 0.
 * **datastoreWriteEntityKind** (Datastore entity kind): Datastore kind under which entities will be written in the output Google Cloud project.
 * **datastoreWriteNamespace** (Datastore namespace): Datastore namespace under which entities will be written in the output Google Cloud project.
 * **datastoreHintNumWorkers** (Expected number of workers): Hint for the expected number of workers in the Datastore ramp-up throttling step.
 Defaults to: 500.